 LACES' teaching and learning are grounded in Common Core and Content Standards, data-driven, and results-oriented.
 Instruction is strategic and personalized through differentiation and acceleration.
 Our philosophy is grounded in the belief that all students can achieve excellence and succeed when effective conditions are created and developed.

-Our Critical Focus Areas are determined by our:
+Our Critical Focus Areas are aligned with our District's Strategic Plan and determined by our:

 - Single Plan for Student Achievement (SPSA) goals

 - Student Learning Outcomes - SLOs.

 - Student need